Climate and Average Weather Year Round in Dubai United Arab Emirates

 The figure below presents a compact representation of key lunar data for 2023.
 The horizontal axis is the day, the vertical axis is the hour of the day, and the colored areas indicate when the moon is above the horizon.
 The vertical gray bars (new Moons) and blue bars (full Moons) indicate key Moon phases.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Dubai experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.3 months, from April 13 to November 22, during which time the comfort level is muggy, oppressive, or miserable at least 23% of the time.
-The muggiest day of the year is July 19, with muggy conditions 86% of the time.
+The month with the most muggy days in Dubai is July, with 27.0 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.